-- 19. A position on the Council may become vacant if, while in office: - a. a Council Member resigns in writing from office of his or her own accord; - b. a Council Member has been unable to perform the functions of his or her office for more than six months due to illness or other incapacity; - c. a Council Member dies; or - d. a Council Member is removed from office in accordance with this Code.
+- 53. A chief or councillor position on the council may become vacant if, while in office: - a. the chief or councillor resigns in writing from office of his or her own accord; - b. the chief or councillor has been unable to perform the functions of his or her office for more than six months due to illness or other incapacity; - c.
+The chief or councillor dies; or - the chief or councillor is removed from office in accordance with this Code;